furrukht10/Tour-Bookings/README.md

 ### Deployed version: https://tour-bookings-app.herokuapp.com/
 <aref id="useage">How To Use

 You can view different types of tours all over the world.
-Login as a user and book different tours!
+Login as a user or create an account and book different tours!
 To view more login information, view the API.
-Otherwise, use these sample users to login and book.
+Otherwise, use these sample users to login and book if you do not wish to sign up.

 ```
 email: chris@example.com